As an ad sales executive, conferences are a “no-brainer” way to meet prospects.

 3. Let’s Lunch

-Once you are at the event, never eat with your coworkers or alone.
+Once you are at the event, never eat only with coworkers or alone.

-Don’t think of breaks in the program as a time to catch up on emails or with your teammates.
+Don’t think of breaks in the program as a time to catch up on emails or have a team update.
 This is prime networking time!

 Always eat with people you don’t know in an open-seating venue.
 And like the airplane, sit where you can converse with more than one person.